paralab/sc22-dgr/ReadMe.md

 ### GPU and CPU experiments

-Additional scripts files for conducted experiments are presented in the `<source dir>/BSSN GR/experiment_scripts/ls6` folder.
+Additional scripts files for conducted experiments are presented in the `<source dir>/BSSN_GR/experiment_scripts/ls6` folder.
-*  `q1-ss` : GPU/CPU strong scaling experimental scripts.
+*  `q1-ss` : GPU/CPU strong scaling experimental SLURM scripts.
-*  `q1-ws` : GPU weak scaling experimental scripts.
+*  `q1-ws` : GPU weak scaling experimental SLURM scripts.
 *  Weak scaling: make bssnWSTestCUDA and use bssnWTestCUDA for weak scaling on GPUs.
-Use `mpirun -np <number of GPUs> ./BSSN GR/bssnWSTestCUDA q1 ws.par.json 1`
+Use `mpirun -np <number of GPUs> ./BSSN GR/bssnWSTestCUDA q1_ws.par.json 1`.
+User can set the `BSSN_DENDRO_GRAIN_SZ` variable in the parameter file to control the approximate number of octants per core to be used in the weak scalability study.
+   *  For CPU weak scaling the detailed profile output will be written in the `bssnCtx_WS_<number of CPUS>.txt` file, while for GPU runs these will be written in `bssnCtxGPU_WS_<number of CPUS>.txt` file.
-*  Strong scaling: Use the parameter file in `BSSN GR/pars/scaling/q1_r2.2.par.json`.
+*  Strong scaling: Use the parameter file in `BSSN_GR/pars/scaling/q1_r2.2.par.json`.
-   * CPU : `mpirun -np <number of CPUs> ./BSSN GR/bssnSolverCtx q1_r2.2.par.json 1`
+   * CPU : `mpirun -np <number of CPUs> ./BSSN_GR/bssnSolverCtx q1_r2.2.par.json 1` .
+The results are written in the `bssnCtx_<number of CPUs>.txt` file created relative to the executable directory.
-   * GPU : `mpirun -np <number of GPUs> ./BSSN GR/bssnSolverCUDA q1 r2.2.par.json 1`
+   * GPU : `mpirun -np <number of GPUs> ./BSSN_GR/bssnSolverCUDA q1_r2.2.par.json 1`.
+The results are written in the `bssnCtxGPU_<number of CPUs>.txt` file created relative to the executable directory.

 * Experiments on `Octant to Patch` and `Patch to Octant` : `make run_meshgpu_tests` to build the benchmark for padding zone computation.
 Note that this will built the executable in `<source dir>/build` folder.
 The parameters should be specified in the order and corresponds to,
    *  maximum allowed depth of the octree, tolerance value for refinement, partition tolerance (recommend to keep it at 0.1), order of interpola tion for each octant (all the experiments used 6 order interpolations in the paper), flag 0 for CPU padding zone computations, flag 1 for GPU padding zone computations.